padmapriya-s1/padmapriya-s1.github.io/index.md

 ## About Me

 Hi!
 I am Padmapriya, a master’s student embarking on an exciting journey into the world of theoretical computer science.
-I am currently doing my master's thesis under the guidance of Dr Pravesh Kothari, IAS, Princeton University and Dr Anand Louis, Indian Institute of Sciences, Bengaluru, India.
+I am currently doing my master's thesis under the guidance of Dr Pravesh Kothari, IAS, Princeton University, United States and Dr Anand Louis, Indian Institute of Sciences, Bengaluru, India.

 My path began as an undergraduate in physics, where a curiosity about quantum computing opened the door to the vast field of theoretical computer science.
 As a passionate learner, I’m fascinated by the intersections of computer science, mathematics, and physics.